 Transformers process all tokens in parallel, so they have no inherent notion of order.
 Without positional information, the sentence "dog bites man" and "man bites dog" would produce identical representations.

 The original Transformer used sinusoidal positional encodings, fixed functions of position that are added to the input embeddings.
-These work, but they're absolute positions: position 0, position 1, position 2, and so on.
-The model has to implicitly learn that position 5 and position 7 are "2 apart" from the encoding values alone.
+They can extrapolate beyond the training window better than learned absolute position embeddings, but they're still absolute positions: position 0, position 1, position 2, and so on.
+The model has to infer that position 5 and position 7 are "2 apart" from those absolute values alone.

 RoPE (Rotary Positional Embedding)[4] takes a different approach.
 Instead of adding position information to the embeddings, it rotates the Query and Key vectors by an angle proportional to their position.
-The mathematical beauty is that the dot product of a rotated Q at position and a rotated K at position naturally depends only on the relative distance .
-The model directly perceives relative positions without having to learn them.
+That means the dot product of a rotated Q at position and a rotated K at position depends on their relative offset , which is exactly the signal attention usually needs most.

 See our full breakdown in Positional Encoding: RoPE and ALiBi.